 The candles also set the pace for the game.
 When the last candle goes out, it’s the end of the game.
 A tea light lasts approximately 3.5 hours, so the game won’t go on any longer than that.

 You need the candles to burn bits of your character and give those glimmers of hope.

 Light is a precious resource for your characters in-game and for you as players.
-Whenever a candle goes out (even accidentally) that scene ends and you’re one step closer to the end and the room is darker than it was before.
+Whenever a candle goes out (even by mistake) that scene ends and you’re one step closer to the end and the room is darker than it was before.
 Tread carefully when you go to the bathroom!

-In Ten Candles, you know all the characters die at the end.
+In Ten Candles, you know all the characters perish at the end.
 There’s nothing you can do about it.

 It’s such a fantastic play on the dichotomy of RPGs.
-You, as the player, know your character will die at the end, but your character doesn’t know that!
+You, as the player, know your character won’t be alive at the end, but your character doesn’t know that!
 So you play with hope just as they would.